 Jess ThomBack to client list »

 Jess has spoken widely in the media about her life with Tourettes, including on Woman’s Hour, This Morning, and The Saturday Night Show in Ireland.
-In 2013 she gave a TEDx talk on The Alchemy of Chaos at the Royal Albert Hall and became a continuity announcer for Channel 4 as part of their Born Risky season.
+She has given a TEDx talk on The Alchemy of Chaos at the Royal Albert Hall and features in Annalisa is Awkward documentary on BBC Radio4.

-Jess Thom is committed to increasing opportunities that allow the experiences of people with Tourettes Syndrome to be heard, and to changing the world one tic at a time.
+Jess is committed to increasing opportunities that allow the experiences of people living with Tourettes Syndrome to be heard, and to ‘changing the world one tic at a time

 Jess’s style is engaging, playful and personal and can be tailored to suit the needs of individual events.
 Jess speaks on a wide range of creative and disability-related subjects in a number of different contexts.